-- 31 Except as described in paragraph 32, an investment entity shall not consolidate its subsidiaries or apply SLFRS 3 when it obtains control of another entity.
-Instead, an investment entity shall measure an investment in a subsidiary at fair value through profit or loss in accordance with SLFRS 9.1 - 32 Notwithstanding the requirement in paragraph 31, if an investment entity has a subsidiary that provides services that relate to the investment entity's investment activities (see paragraphs B85C-B85E), it shall consolidate that subsidiary in accordance with paragraphs 19-26 of this SLFRS and apply the requirements of SLFRS 3 to the acquisition of any such subsidiary. - 33 A parent of an investment entity shall consolidate all entities that it controls, including those controlled through an investment entity subsidiary, unless the parent itself is an investment entity.
+- Except as described in paragraph 32, an investment entity shall not consolidate its subsidiaries or apply SLFRS 3 when it obtains control of another entity.
+Instead, an investment entity shall measure an investment in a subsidiary at fair value through profit or loss in accordance with SLFRS 9.1 - Notwithstanding the requirement in paragraph 31, if an investment entity has a subsidiary that is not itself an investment entity and whose main purpose and activities are providing services that relate to the investment entity's investment activities (see paragraphs B85C-B85E), it shall consolidate that subsidiary in accordance with paragraphs 19-26

-1 Paragraph C7 of SLFRS 10 Consolidated Financial Statements states "If an entity applies this SLFRS but does not yet apply SLFRS 9, any reference in this SLFRS to SLFRS 9 shall be read as a reference to LKAS 39 Financial Instruments: Recognition and Measurement."
+Paragraph C7 of SLFRS 10 Consolidated Financial Statements states "If an entity applies this SLFRS but does not yet apply SLFRS 9, any reference in this SLFRS to SLFRS 9 shall be read as a reference to LKAS 39 Financial Instruments: Recognition and Measurement."